 June is International Pride Month.

-Every year, the world comes together to celebrate the influence that the LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Ally or Asexual) community have had, and raise awareness for the current and ongoing issues they face.
+Every year, the world comes together to celebrate the influence that the LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Ally or Asexual) community have had and raise awareness for the current and ongoing issues they face.

 While significant strides have been made in the past years for diversity and inclusivity in the workplace, many organisations still have a lot of work to do.
-At the same time, it’s also important to acknowledge that there are many countries that criminalise LGBTI+ people, offer little rights, or are not as progressive as others.
+At the same time, it’s also important to recognise that there are countries that criminalise LGBTI+ people, offer little rights, or are not as progressive as others.

 Workplace inclusivity and the LGBTQIA+ community